Asia-Pacific leaders seek unity on war, economic ills, virus - NewsBreak

 Protesting workers beaten at Chinese iPhone factory

-BEIJING (AP) — Police beat workers protesting over a pay dispute at the biggest factory for Apple's iPhone, whose new model is delayed by controls imposed as China tries to contain a surge in COVID-19 cases.
-Foxconn, the biggest contract assembler of smartphones and other electronics, is struggling to...
+Police beat workers protesting over a pay dispute at the biggest factory for Apple's iPhone, whose new model is delayed by controls imposed as China tries to contain a surge in COVID-19 cases

 Comments / 0